heartofdalek/hp-scan/README.md

 # hp-scan
-simple php library for using hp-scan
+A simple php library for using hp-scan.
+No code conventions etc.

+It used for quick prototype.